RamyaSelvaraj29/amazon-product-analytics-ab-testing-ltv-modeling/README.md

 | Retention beats margin | ₹1,088 → ₹3,234 CLV | Post-purchase experience is critical |
 | Electronics dominate LTV | Smartphones + Smart TVs | Concentrate marketing investment here |

 ---

-## ✅ Business Recommendations

-1. **Use discounts only for new product launches** - the **6.29% uplift** is real but uncertain (CI: -17.9% to +31.8%).
-Broad discounting risks margin erosion without guaranteed returns.

-2. **Build retention programs for the Very High CLV segment** - **22.8% of customers generate 80% of revenue**.
-Targeted loyalty programs here deliver disproportionate long-term impact.

-3. **Shift to targeted acquisition** - focusing on top 25% CLV customers delivers **237% more LTV** (₹66.4M vs ₹19.7M) from the same acquisition effort.

-4. **Invest in product quality, not pricing** - neither discount level nor price meaningfully affects ratings.
-Quality and accurate descriptions drive satisfaction.

-5. **Prioritise retention over margin** - moving retention from **50% → 70%
-   triples average CLV** (₹1,088 → ₹3,234), a bigger lever than any margin improvement.

-6. **Concentrate on smartphones and Smart TVs** - these two categories dominate long-term revenue entirely.
-Allocate marketing and inventory disproportionately here.

-7. **Collect more data before policy decisions** - current samples are underpowered.
-   **3,264 per group** needed to reliably detect a **15% business-meaningful uplift**.
----